 Skip to main content

-The Handler-Agent Model
+The Trader-Agent Model

 The Trade Flow

-1. Agent Scans
+1. Trader Asks, Agent Scans

 2. Agent Proposes